Click one of the links below to learn more.

 Testimonial: “It is wonderful to be a part of such a welcoming parish and to feel part of a community.”

 Description: Welcome new parishioners into the community and help them feel at home in their new parish.
-Diverse areas of welcome include welcoming parishioners before each Mass, helping out at Sunday coffee hour, planning pot luck get togethers, as well as other welcoming events.
+Diverse areas of welcome include welcoming parishioners before each Mass, helping out at Sunday coffee hour, planning pot luck get togethers, as well as other social events.
 All are welcome to share a smile and greeting.

 Time Required: Welcomers are needed at Sunday Mass and or for a few hours at specific events.